ipfs/js-ipfs/packages/ipfs/README.md

 [![](https://cdn.rawgit.com/jbenet/contribute-ipfs-gif/master/img/contribute.gif)](https://github.com/ipfs/community/blob/master/CONTRIBUTING.md)

-The IPFS implementation in JavaScript needs your help!
+This IPFS implementation in JavaScript needs your help!
 There are a few things you can do right now to help out:

 Read the [Code of Conduct](https://github.com/ipfs/community/blob/master/code-of-conduct.md) and [JavaScript Contributing Guidelines](https://github.com/ipfs/community/blob/master/CONTRIBUTING_JS.md).

 - **Check out existing issues** The [issue list](https://github.com/ipfs/js-ipfs/issues) has many that are marked as ['help wanted'](https://github.com/ipfs/js-ipfs/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A%22help+wanted%22) or ['difficulty:easy'](https://github.com/ipfs/js-ipfs/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3Adifficulty%3Aeasy) which make great starting points for development, many of which can be tackled with no prior IPFS knowledge
-- **Look at the [IPFS Roadmap](https://github.com/ipfs/roadmap)** This are the high priority items being worked on right now
 - **Perform code reviews** More eyes will help
   a. speed the project along
   b. ensure quality, and
   c. reduce possible future bugs.
 - **Add tests**.
 There can never be enough tests.

+Find out about chat channels, the IPFS newsletter, the IPFS blog, and more in the [IPFS community space](https://docs.ipfs.io/community/).

 ## License